grkngs/comp_graphs/README.md

 <br />
 HW1 is a browser based paint application with multiple functionalities.
 <br />
 HW2 is a sample of hierarchical modelling.
-All the parts of the model are connected with a hierarchy.
+All the parts of the model are connected in a hierarchy.
 <br />
 HW3 is an implementation of a mathematical model.
 Usage of different shaders is available.